adamheins/present/README.md

 ### Presentation Files
 Presentation files are essentially just lists of terminal commands that you want to show up at your prompt, one per line.
 Blank lines and lines starting with a '#' are ignored.
-Lines that start with '>' are echoed directly to the terminal rather than pasted at your prompt.

 ## License
 MIT license.
 See the LICENSE file.